The Difference Between School and University

 However, just because University seems huge compared to school regarding student numbers etc. doesn’t mean that you are valued any less!
 There is always help and guidance available on any issue, you just have to ask for it as opposed to teachers actively offering it.
-The Student Guidance centre at Queens is amazing for this, you can come here for advice on issues from finances, academics, relationships – or you can just go for free tea and coffee (I recommend).
+The Student Centre at Queens is amazing for this, you can come here for advice on issues from finances, academics, relationships – or you can just go for free tea and coffee (I recommend).

 Working with others is a big help, whether its your course friends or your tutor

 You also get assigned a personal tutor at the start of the year, and you can schedule meetings with them whenever is necessary.
 And don’t forget, you can always ask your course friends for help on topics you don’t understand because a ‘problem shared is a problem halved’!